Justin Coleman: 2018

-On March 12, 2018, the Seattle Seahawks placed a second-round restricted free agent tender on Coleman.
-Coleman retained his role as the first-team nickelback and also began the season as the third cornerback on the depth chart, behind Shaquill Griffin and Neiko Thorpe.
-On October 28, 2018, he made four combined tackles, broke up a pass attempt, and intercepted a pass by Lions’ quarterback Matthew Stafford, that was intended for wide receiver Golden Tate, to seal the Seahawks’ 28–14 victory at the Detroit Lions in Week 8.
+On March 12, 2018, the Seahawks placed a second-round restricted free agent tender on Coleman.
+Coleman retained his role as the first-team nickelback and also began the season as the third cornerback on the depth chart, behind Griffin and Thorpe.
+On October 28, 2018, he made four combined tackles, broke up a pass attempt, and intercepted a pass by Lions' quarterback Matthew Stafford, that was intended for wide receiver Golden Tate, to seal the Seahawks' 28–14 victory at the Detroit Lions in Week 8.
 In Week 13, Coleman collected a career-high ten combined tackles (eight solo), deflected a pass, and was credited with half a sack during a 43–16 victory against the San Francisco 49ers.
-On December 10, 2018, Coleman made one tackle and returned a fumble recovery for a touchdown as the Seahawks defeated the Minnesota Vikings 21–7 in Week 14.
+On December 10, 2018, Coleman made one tackle and returned a fumble recovery for a touchdown as the Seahawks defeated the Vikings 21–7 in Week 14.
 Coleman returned a fumble for a 29-yard touchdown during the fourth quarter after Jacob Martin stripped the ball during a sack on quarterback Kirk Cousins.
 He finished the season with 55 combined tackles (41 solo), ten pass deflections, one interception, one fumble recovery, one touchdown, and was credited with half a sack in 16 games and five starts.
-He received an overall grade of 67.3 from Pro Football Focus, which ranked as the 54th best grade among all qualified cornerbacks in 2018.

 Detroit Lions

-2019 season

-On March 14, 2019, Coleman signed a four-year, $36 million contract with the Detroit Lions.
+On March 14, 2019, Coleman signed a four-year, $36 million contract with the Lions.

-In week 6 against the Green Bay Packers, Coleman intercepted a pass from Aaron Rodgers that bounced off the hands of wide receiver Darrius Shepherd and returned it for 55 yards in the 23–22 loss.
+In Week 6 against the Green Bay Packers, Coleman intercepted a pass from Aaron Rodgers that bounced off the hands of wide receiver Darrius Shepherd and returned it for 55 yards in the 23–22 loss.

-2020 season

 Coleman was placed on the reserve/COVID-19 list by the Lions on July 30, 2020, and was activated from the list five days later.
-He was placed on injured reserve on September 15, 2020 with a hamstring injury.
+He was placed on injured reserve on September 15, 2020, with a hamstring injury.
 He was activated on October 31.
+Coleman played in 11 games and started five in the 2020 season.
+He finished with 30 total tackles (22 solo) and one pass defended.

 Coleman was released by the Lions after the season on March 12, 2021.

 Miami Dolphins

-On March 18, 2021, Coleman signed a one-year contract with the Miami Dolphins.
-In Week 10 against the Baltimore Ravens, Coleman intercepted Lamar Jackson's pass to seal the 22-10 win for the Dolphins.
+On March 18, 2021, Coleman signed a one-year contract with the Dolphins.
+In Week 10 against the Baltimore Ravens, Coleman intercepted Lamar Jackson's pass to seal the 22–10 win for the Dolphins.
+He played in 16 games and started four in the 2021 season.
+He finished with 27 total tackles (20 solo), two interceptions, and three passes defended.

 Seattle Seahawks (third stint)

-On March 23, 2022, Coleman signed a one year contract with the Seattle Seahawks.
+On March 23, 2022, Coleman signed a one-year contract with the Seahawks.
+He was released during final roster cuts on August 30, but re–signed with the team the following day.
+He played in 12 games in the 2022 season.